-Mark H. Levison’s practice includes complex commercial litigation and the counseling of clients in areas of intellectual property and general litigation, as well as governmental relations and administrative affairs, with a concentration in economic development incentives.
+Mark H. Levison’s practice focuses on complex commercial litigation including intellectual property, as well as governmental relations and administrative affairs, including economic development incentives.

 As a trial lawyer, he has helped set legal precedent in several distinct areas.
 Mr. Levison is a recognized leader of the organized bar, being one of only two lawyers in the history of The Missouri Bar to serve as President of both the Bar Association of Metropolitan St. Louis and the Trial Lawyers Association of St. Louis and to serve as a member of The Missouri Board of Governors.

 Mr. Levison was a member of the Missouri Legislature’s Subcommittee on the Privatization of Government Services.
 In Washington D.C., Mr. Levison served on the staffs of the United States Senate and the U.S. House of Representatives.
 Mark is a community leader who serves on many governmental and charitable boards.
-He is currently the Chairman of the Land Reutilization Authority of the City of St. Louis and the Vice Chairman of the Urban League of St. Louis.
+He is currently the Chairman of the Land Reutilization Authority of the City of St. Louis and the Chairman of the Board of the Urban League of Metropolitan St. Louis.

 Mr. Levison earned his J.D. from Washington University School of Law.
-He is a nationally syndicated columnist and is a frequent CLE speaker on topics ranging from Ethics & Professionalism to Real Estate.
-In 2013, Mr. Levison was named one of the Top 100 St. Louisians to Know to Succeed in Business.
+He is a nationally syndicated columnist and is a CLE speaker on topics ranging from Ethics & Professionalism to Real Estate.
+In 2024, Levison was selected by his peers for inclusion to The Best Lawyers in America® lists in the fields of Commercial Litigation and Copyright Law.
+Levison received the 2021 Diversity & Inclusion award by Missouri Lawyers Media for his service to the St. Louis community.
+In 2020, Small Business Monthly in St. Louis named Mr. Levison as a Most Admired Business Leader in St. Louis for his charitable contributions to the community.
+In 2013, the publication also named Levison one of the Top 100 St. Louisians to Know to Succeed in Business.

 Representative Cases or Transactions